 PayPal is one of a number of providers that allow you to send and receive money internationally.
-So, using the service, you can receive a lovely birthday present from a friend in the U.S. or help out with the bills back home if you’re currently living abroad.
+So, using its service, you can receive a lovely birthday present from a friend in the U.S. or help out with the bills back home if you’re currently living abroad.
 It can all be done securely and conveniently online.

-Remember that the fees above are only for personal payments, to friends and family.
-If you want to pay international PayPal invoices or receive business payments from abroad, a whole different set of PayPal business fees will apply.
+This fee is only for personal payments to friends and family.
+If you want to pay international PayPal invoices or receive international business payments from abroad, a whole different set of PayPal business fees will apply.

 - Login to your PayPal account and head to the ‘Send & Request’ section.

-- When asked what the payment is for, select ‘Sending to a friend or to family’ and you won’t be charged any fees.
+- When asked what the payment is for, select ‘Sending to a friend or to family’ and you won’t be charged any additional business fees.